adriander/agents-at-scale-ark/infrastructure/README.md

 This folder contains Terraform modules and top-level configurations intended to provision minimal, opinionated infrastructure on the three main cloud providers (AWS, GCP, Azure).
 The goal is to get a managed Kubernetes cluster up and running quickly so application teams can deploy and iterate.
 These modules are intentionally minimal — they provide a baseline environment and are not a drop-in secure production topology.

 Key points:
-- Providers supported: AWS, GCP, Azure
+- Providers supported: AWS, GCP
 - Each provider module provisions a managed Kubernetes control plane:
   - AWS: EKS
   - GCP: GKE
-  - Azure: AKS
 - Modules focus on fast bootstrap and essential resources (VPC/network, cluster, node pools, IAM/service accounts, and basic storage).
 - Users MUST extend and harden these modules to meet their organization’s security, compliance, and operational requirements.